 Wrap loose ends of ribbon piece around ponytail band, trimming excess if needed, and glue in place.

 Step 5.
 Trim and seal ribbon edges.
-Use scissors to trim edges of ribbon so the ends of each ribbon type are even, cutting at an angle.
+Then use scissors to trim edges of ribbon so the ends of each ribbon type are even, cutting at an angle.
 Ribbons can be cut all the same length, or varied lengths and angles, depending on preference.
 Then to seal ribbon edges and prevent fraying, pass end of ribbon lightly over tip of lighter flame or heat tool until the cut edge just becomes glossy.
 (Alternately, dab white glue or decoupage medium on edges if flame or heat tool is unavailable.)

 Once the ends are trimmed and sealed, you’re finished.
 And if you made softball hair bows for everyone, you’ll have a team full of happy girls at the next practice.
 Yay you!

 Thanks for stopping by, have a great season!